Mao Muzhi: Defense against Former Qin

 Huan Wen died in 373, leaving behind a state dominated by his family but also one that was facing a serious threat from Former Qin.
 Mao Husheng was made the new Inspector of Yizhou in 373 after the province fell to Former Qin forces.
 Mao Husheng and his son Mao Qiu (毛球) campaigned against Qin but did not have enough supply and had to abandon the campaign after reaching Baxi (巴西; around present-day Langzhong).

 In 378, the Jin general Peng Chao attacked Pengcheng.
 Mao Husheng camped at Gushu (姑孰; present-day Dangtu County, Anhui) to oppose a potential attack, although the situation was relieved the following year as Xie Xuan drove out Peng Chao.
-Mao Husheng's last military activity was in 379, attacking Bazhong to save Weixing (魏興; around present-day Ankang, Shaanxi).
+Mao Husheng's last military activity was in 379, attacking Bazhong to save Weixing (魏興; southeast of present-day Suqian, Jiangsu).
 However, he had to retreat to Badong as forces led by his ally Zhao Fu (趙福) were badly defeated by Qin.
 There was an attempt by the Shu native Li Wu (李烏) to help Husheng by attacking Chengdu, but he too was defeated.

 Mao Husheng died not long after this from illness.
 For his long service, Husheng was posthumously named 'Lie' and appointed as General of the Central Army.